Skip to main content

 Q:What is STLA's market capitalization and position?

-Stellantis NV has a market capitalization of $21.7B, classifying it as a large-cap stock ($10B-$200B).
+Stellantis N.V. has a market capitalization of $21.7B, classifying it as a large-cap stock ($10B-$200B).
 Large-caps are typically industry leaders with established business models, offering a balance of stability and growth potential.
 They often provide dividend income and are core holdings in institutional portfolios.
-With 2.89B shares outstanding, the company's ownership is widely distributed.
-As a participant in the AUTO MANUFACTURERS industry, it competes with other firms in this sector.
+With 2.90B shares outstanding, the company's ownership is widely distributed.
+As a participant in the Auto Manufacturers industry, it competes with other firms in this sector.

 Q:How does STLA's price compare to its book value?

-Stellantis NV's book value per share is $29.84, while the current stock price is $7.74, resulting in a price-to-book (P/B) ratio of 0.26.
+Stellantis N.V.'s book value per share is $21.39, while the current stock price is $7.48, resulting in a price-to-book (P/B) ratio of 0.35.
 Trading below book value can indicate the market perceives challenges ahead, or it might represent a value opportunity if the assets are quality and earnings can recover.
 Value investors often screen for P/B ratios below 1.0.
-As a common stock, this represents equity ownership with voting rights.
+As EQUITY, this represents a specific type of security.

 Analyst Ratings